igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 the RTT of the observed connection (if RTT is smaller than the waiting interval the observer can't measure the RTT).

-# Adding a Loss signal for Packet loss measurement
+# Loss Bits

-Regarding loss rate measurement, three new algorithms are introduced.
+The draft introduces four bits that are to be present, in different configurations, in packets capable of loss reporting.
+These are packets that include protocol headers with the loss bits.
+Only loss of packets capable of loss reporting is reported using loss bits.

+Whenever this specification refers to packets, it is referring only to packets capable of loss reporting.

+* T: the "round Trip loss" bit, which depends on the Spin Bit, is set to 0 or 1 according to the algorithm discusses in {{rtlossbit}}.

+* Q: the "sQuare signal" bit is toggled every N outgoing packets as explained below in {{squarebit}}.

+* L: the "Loss event" bit is set to 0 or 1 according to the Unreported Loss counter, as explained below in {{lossbit}}.

+* R: the "Reflection square signal" bit, which depends on the Q Bit, is used to reflect the incoming sQuare signal (the one generated by the opposite endpoint) according to the algorithm explained in
+  {{rtlossbit}}; in a nutshell, it is used to report the losses found in the opposite transmission channel.

+These bits can be implemented inside network protocol in different
+configurations:

-1. The first algorithm enables end-to-end round trip loss rate measurement using a single bit signal called loss bit.
+1. T Bit enables round-trip loss rate measurement using a single loss bit signal coupled with the Spin Bit.

+2. Q Bit enables upstream loss measurement.

+3. L Bit enables end-to-end loss signaling using an event bit to signal protocol losses.

-2. The second algorithm uses a two bits signal with one bit toggled every N outgoing packets and an event bit to signal protocol losses.
+4. Q + L, this option uses a two bits signal with one bit toggled every N outgoing packets and an event bit to signal protocol losses.

-3. The third algorithm uses a double square signal and {{AltMark}}
-   to mark the whole traffic exchanged between endpoints.
+5. Q + R, uses a double square signal and {{AltMark}} to mark the whole traffic exchanged between endpoints.

-The second and third solutions enable different types of measurements providing a more complete picture of connection loss events.
+The fourth and fifth solutions enable different types of measurements providing a more complete picture of connection loss events.

-# Single bit Packet Loss Measurement
+Each endpoint maintains appropriate counters independently and separately for each separately identifiable flow (each subflow for multipath connections).

+## Round Trip Loss Bit  {#rtlossbit}

-It is possible to introduce a mechanism to evaluate also the packet loss together with the delay measurement.
-This can be achieved by introducing the loss signal, a single bit signal whose purpose is to mark a variable number of packets (from live traffic) which are exchanged two times between the endpoints realizing a two round-trip reflection.
+The round trip loss bit is a single bit signal whose purpose is to mark a variable number of packets which are exchanged two times between the endpoints realizing a two round-trip reflection.
 A passive on-path observer, placed on whatever direction, can trivially count and compare the number of marked packets seen during the two reflections estimating statistically the loss rate experienced by the connection.
 The overall exchange comprises:

 *  The client first selects, generates and consequent transmits to the server a first train of packets, by marking the loss bit to 1;